talmolab/sleap-nn/docs/config.md

 - `model_config`:
     - `init_weight`: (str) model weights initialization method. "default" uses kaiming uniform initialization and "xavier" uses Xavier initialization method.
     - `pre_trained_weights`: (str) Pretrained weights file name supported only for ConvNext and SwinT backbones.
 For ConvNext, one of ["ConvNeXt_Base_Weights","ConvNeXt_Tiny_Weights", "ConvNeXt_Small_Weights", "ConvNeXt_Large_Weights"].
 For SwinT, one of ["Swin_T_Weights", "Swin_S_Weights", "Swin_B_Weights"].
-    - `backbone_config`:
     - `backbone_type`: (str) Backbone architecture for the model to be trained.
 One of "unet", "convnext" or "swint".
     - `backbone_config`: (for UNet)
         - `in_channels`: (int) Number of input channels.
 Default is 1.
         - `kernel_size`: (int) Size of the convolutional kernels.
 Default is 3.
         - `filters`: (int) Base number of filters in the network.
 Default is 32
         - `filters_rate`: (float) Factor to adjust the number of filters per block.
 Default is 1.5.
         - `max_stride`: (int) Scalar integer specifying the maximum stride that the image must be divisible by.
         - `stem_stride`: (int) If not None, will create additional "down" blocks for initial downsampling based on the stride.
 These will be configured identically to the down blocks below.
         - `middle_block`: (bool) If True, add an additional block at the end of the encoder. default: True
         - `up_interpolate`: (bool) If True, use bilinear interpolation instead of transposed convolutions for upsampling.
 Interpolation is faster but transposed convolutions may be able to learn richer or more complex upsampling to recover details from higher scales.
 Default: True.
         - `stacks`: (int) Number of upsampling blocks in the decoder.
 Default is 3.
         - `convs_per_block`: (int) Number of convolutional layers per block.
 Default is 2.
     - `backbone_config`: (for ConvNext)
         - `arch`: (Default is `Tiny` architecture config.
 No need to provide if `model_type` is provided)
             - `depths`: (List(int)) Number of layers in each block.
 Default: [3, 3, 9, 3].
             - `channels`: (List(int)) Number of channels in each block.
 Default: [96, 192, 384, 768].
         - `model_type`: (str) One of the ConvNext architecture types: ["tiny", "small", "base", "large"].
 Default: "tiny".
         - `stem_patch_kernel`: (int) Size of the convolutional kernels in the stem layer.
 Default is 4.
         - `stem_patch_stride`: (int) Convolutional stride in the stem layer.
 Default is 2.
         - `in_channels`: (int) Number of input channels.
 Default is 1.
         - `kernel_size`: (int) Size of the convolutional kernels.
 Default is 3.
         - `filters_rate`: (float) Factor to adjust the number of filters per block.
 Default is 1.5.
         - `convs_per_block`: (int) Number of convolutional layers per block.
 Default is 2.
         - `up_interpolate`: (bool) If True, use bilinear interpolation instead of transposed convolutions for upsampling.
 Interpolation is faster but transposed convolutions may be able to learn richer or more complex upsampling to recover details from higher scales.
 Default: True.
     - `backbone_config`: (for SwinT.
 Default is `Tiny` architecture.)
         - `model_type`: (str) One of the ConvNext architecture types: ["tiny", "small", "base"].
 Default: "tiny".
         - `arch`: Dictionary of embed dimension, depths and number of heads in each layer.
         Default is "Tiny architecture".
         {'embed': 96, 'depths': [2,2,6,2], 'channels':[3, 6, 12, 24]}
         - `patch_size`: (List[int]) Patch size for the stem layer of SwinT.
 Default: [4,4].
         - `stem_patch_stride`: (int) Stride for the patch.
 Default is 2.
         - `window_size`: (List[int]) Window size.
 Default: [7,7].
         - `in_channels`: (int) Number of input channels.
 Default is 1.
         - `kernel_size`: (int) Size of the convolutional kernels.
 Default is 3.
         - `filters_rate`: (float) Factor to adjust the number of filters per block.
 Default is 1.5.
         - `convs_per_block`: (int) Number of convolutional layers per block.
 Default is 2.
         - `up_interpolate`: (bool) If True, use bilinear interpolation instead of transposed convolutions for upsampling.
 Interpolation is faster but transposed convolutions may be able to learn richer or more complex upsampling to recover details from higher scales.
 Default: True.
     - `head_configs`: (Dict) Dictionary with the following keys having head configs for the model to be trained. **Note**: Configs should be provided only for the model to train and others should be `None`.
         - `single_instance`:
             - `confmaps`: